Operation, commands and options of Storage Protect

 * Command dsm (Windows)

-* command dsmj (UNIX/Linux)
+* Command dsmj (UNIX/Linux)

-Use of the command interface
+Using the command interface

 dsmc